 Music and Martial Arts

 Music has always been a source of great inspiration to me.
 And, I began to spend more and more time playing the guitar, a long-time passion, even with my very demanding job.
 Jamming was a cathartic process that gave me a real expressive freedom.
 Around this time, I also became very interested in Chinese martial arts and took up kung fu.
 I was drawn by how its graceful flow also had within it such power.
 Kung fu also meant that my not very athletic self could get some exercise!
-I may not have made much progress with my athleticism in the end, but what I began to see over the years are the connections between music, martial arts and fulfilling work.
-I found authentic expression to be a key theme here.
-And, I am very interested in how we might find this innate, yet often elusive state.
+I may not have made much progress with my athleticism in the end, but what I began to see over the years are the connections between music, martial arts and meaningful living.
+It is very much about accessing an inner state of authentic expression.

 Executive and Life Coach in London

 I believe that personal change can be quick.
 Often, all that it takes is the will to look more deeply into yourself and your environment.
 It is for this reason that I believe in the power of coaching.

 - Advanced Practitioner Diploma in Executive Coaching, Academy of Executive Coaching (AoEC)

 - Team Coaching Certificate, Academy of Executive Coaching (AoEC)